AccessToNutritionInitiative/product-profile/README.md

 # File names related to country specific assessments
 | Filename | Description |
 |----------|-------------|
+|file name|Report on the comparative nutritional profile of 983 food and beverage products marketed by 30 large companies operating in Kenya.
+Prepared by the George Institute for Global Health for the Access to Nutrition Initiative, for use in the East Africa Market Assessment - Kenya 2025.
 # Nutrient Profiling models in scope
 | Nutrient Profiling Model name |Country/region of origin |Date of development/versions|Nutrients included in the model|Original purpose|Original scoring system|
 |----------|-------------|-------------|-------------|-------------|-------------|